 Most states require basic liability insurance to legally ride a scooter or moped, and you can always add additional coverages that give you extra financial protection if an accident happens.

-Protect yourself, your passengers, and your ride with reliable coverage by getting a free scooter insurance quote.
+Thankfully, Esurance makes it easy to protect yourself, your passengers, and your ride.
+Cruise your way to reliable coverage by getting a free scooter insurance quote today.